The new school year is approaching quickly! Use these tips to make back to school organization a snap so that you get started on the right foot.

 Learn how to organize papers your child brings home from school so you can easily keep it in place and have a way to look back as the years pass.

-Tips for helping your teen to hit the books and study and tackle their homework without fussing so much.
+Tips for helping your teen to hit the books and study and tackle their homework without fussing so much (or doing homework in front of the TV).
 Love the great tips they share in this article.

-I love this easy homework bin.
-Pack up all the items your kiddo might need while doing homework and you can easily pick it up and move from room to room!
+I love this easy homework turntable.
+Easily organize all the items your kiddo might need while doing homework – this system keeps everything organized and within reach!
 Great for homes with minimal space.

-Or you might like this mementos keeper to keep track of special pictures your child draws, school work and more.
+This mementos keeper is genius for keeping track of the special pictures your child draws, school work, and more.
 You can flip through it like a photo album.
-You can do one file keeper for each school year.

-What is one way you stay organized for back to school?
+What is one thing you do that helps you stay organized for back to school?

 - 17 Traditions for Celebrating Back to School